Kawaguchi-Silverman conjecture for certain surjective endomorphisms: Introduction

+Our following result is also a bit surprise to us, where we are able to reduce Question \ref{que-ksc-iamp} to the above highly geometrically restrictive Case TIR, by merely starting from an arbitrary endomorphism without any pre-given geometric information.

-\begin{theorem} Let $X$ be a normal projective variety having only $\Q$-factorial Kawamata log terminal (klt) singularities and an int-amplified endomorphism.
+\begin{theorem} Let $X$ be a normal projective variety having only $\Q$-factorial Kawamata log terminal (klt) singularities and one int-amplified endomorphism.
 Then we have: \begin{itemize} \item[(1)] If $K_X$ is pseudo-effective, then KSC holds for any surjective endomorphism of $X$. \item[(2)] Suppose that KSC holds for Case TIR (for those $f|_{X_i} : X_i \to X_i$ appearing in any equivariant MMP starting from $X$).
-Then KSC holds for any surjective endomorphism $f$ of $X$. \end{itemize} \end{theorem}
+Then KSC holds for any (not necessarily int-amplified) surjective endomorphism $f$ of $X$. \end{itemize} \end{theorem}

-Now Question \ref{que-ksc-iamp} can be reduced to the following: \begin{question} Does there exist $f: X \to X$ satisfying Case TIR (plus, if necessary, that $X$ is rationally connected as defined below)?
+As a consequence, Question \ref{que-ksc-iamp} can be reduced to the following: \begin{question} Does there exist $f: X \to X$ satisfying Case TIR (plus, if necessary, that $X$ is rationally connected as defined below)?
 If such $f$ exists, does it satisfy KSC? \end{question}

 \begin{remark} Condition (A5) of Case TIR implies that $\dim(X) \ge 3$.
 Recently, Matsuzawa and Yoshikawa constructed in \cite[\S 7]{MY} an interesting example: a klt rational surface $X$ satisfying all the conditions of Case TIR$_2$ except (A4) and (A5).
 Moreover, $X$ admits an (equivariant) quasi-\'etale cover which is a (smooth) ruled surface over an elliptic curve, and the totally invariant divisor $D$ there is an elliptic curve. \end{remark}